 - Royal Institute of Chartered Surveyors (RICS) NI Awards

 The Peace Bridge is a beautiful and elegant piece of architecture that was designed by Wilkinson Eyre Architects in London.
-It is designed as two identical halves, each suspended from a single, inclined steel pylon, which overlap at the centre of the river to form a ‘structural handshake.’
+It is designed as two identical halves, each suspended from a single, inclined steel pylon, which overlaps at the centre of the river to form a ‘structural handshake.’
 A powerful metaphor for reconciliation and hope, drawing on inspiration from the sculpture “Hands Across the Divide” by Maurice Harron which can be found nearby.
 The bridge celebrates how far the city has come and the symbol of hope has become a huge part of Derry/Londonderry.
 It attracts many visitors, locals and tourist that tells a story of triumph over adversity.

 Peace Bridge Facts;